udexon/SAIGON/Bootstrapping_Artificial_Intelligence.md

 One last but not least breakthrough of SAIGON is the cloud implementation of SAIGON -- Cloudias (Cloud *Intelligence Artificielle SAIGON*).
 We believe RPN is perhaps one of simplest programming languages to learn and SAIGON can be implemented easily on any mobile device due to its small footprint.
 As such, potentially a large number of programmers or non-programmers can contribute to SAIGON/Cloudias, and *own a piece of it*, which is a very important incentive that breaks the monopolies of cloud computing infrastructure owned by supermega tech corporations.

 Further, RPN can also serve as a new foundation of mathematics and make learning of mathematics much easier, thus revolutionize it, as has been proven by projects such as HOL Light and SageMath.

+:: denotes notes to be deleted from draft later

+:: Add these points to make complete introduction:

 :: RPN/5GL because it is homoiconic, hence it can be analysed.
 Other programming language would make it impossible to do so.